Scroll down for dog food recipe.

 Hi I’m Amy.
 My husband Rick & I adopted a Whole Plant lifestyle in 2012.
 We have had fantastic health results.
 Together, we’ve lost over 130 pounds!
 We offer private, lifestyle coaching and Zoom cooking lessons.
 We love to share our knowledge of this lifestyle and hope to spread the word and help others to Be Strong, Be Well and Be Green!🌱

 The contents of this video/website are for informational purposes only.
 Information provided is not intended to be a substitute for professional medical advice or treatment.
 Always consult your health care provider or veterinarian if you have any health related concerns or questions.
+You should consult with your veterinarian whenever making changes to your pets diet.

 Be Strong, Be Well and Be Green!🌱